intel/neural-compressor/examples/pytorch/fx/object_detection/maskrcnn/README.md

 sh download_weights.sh
 ```

-Or you alse can link your weights to pytorch folder
+Or you else can link your weights to pytorch folder

 ```bash
 ln -s /path/of/weights pytorch/e2e_mask_rcnn_R_50_FPN_1x.pth